kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 HybridKeyShare structure.
 The opaque value contains either:

 - the KEM public value
-- the KEM ciphertext value
+- the KEM encapsulation value

 for the specified algorithm encoded as a big-endian integer and padded to the left with zeros to the size of p in bytes.